 Describe the inheritance and gift tax regime in your jurisdiction (including tax base, rates, filing formalities and any exemptions, reliefs or deductions).

 Canada does not have a gift tax per se.
-However, gifts of capital property by a taxpayer during his or her lifetime to a person with whom the taxpayer does not deal at arm’s length (including related persons) are treated as deemed dispositions of the property at fair market value proceeds.
+However, gifts of capital property by a taxpayer during their lifetime to a person with whom the taxpayer does not deal at arm’s length (including related persons) are treated as deemed dispositions of the property at fair market value proceeds.

-In addition, subject to certain exceptions, a taxpayer is deemed to have disposed of all of his or her capital property immediately before death for fair market value proceeds.
+In addition, subject to certain exceptions, a taxpayer is deemed to have disposed of all of their capital property immediately before death for fair market value proceeds.
 The deceased’s legal personal representative is responsible for filing the taxpayer’s terminal return, and the deceased’s estate is responsible for paying any tax owing as a result of this deemed disposition.
-[DR13]

 What taxes apply to individuals’ acquisition and disposal of real estate in your jurisdiction?

 In addition to income taxes that may be payable on the disposition of real estate, the provinces have the authority to impose transfer taxes on the acquisition or disposition of beneficial interests in real estate in Canada.
 Some provinces, such as Ontario, British Columbia and Quebec, have a graduated land transfer tax regime.
 The percentage of tax charged on the value of a transfer of real estate in these provinces ranges from 0.5% to 3%, increasing incrementally as the value of the transferred real estate increases.
 Some municipal governments, such as Montreal and Toronto, also impose an additional land transfer tax on the acquisition of real estate.

 Other provinces, such as Alberta and Saskatchewan, charge fees on the transfer of legal title to real estate.
 These fees are relatively small compared to the aforementioned taxes levied on the transfer of beneficial interests in real estate.